adam-blanchard/gravity-assist-game/project.md

 - [x] Implement whole-orbit visualisation for planets and moons - these will be easy to predict and stable
 - [x] Implement trajectory prediction for player-controlled bodies 60 seconds into the future
 - [x] Add atmospheres to planets
+- [x] Update ship physics to factor in atmosphere drag.
+Ensure this is reflected in trajectories